Translate

 "Ah well there's your problem!"
 I was told almost in unison.

 But Kody has always been different.
 When he was 18 months our worse fears were confirmed as my wife and I heard the dreaded word "autism" through white hot pounding flashes and in slow agonizing motion.
 As special educators we knew the initals "PDDNOS" and the prognosis: different.
 At least, we thought we did.
-But there was one thing we didn't know.
-Kody.
+But there was one thing we didn't know: Kody.

 This child is my Superman.
 There is no challenge he cannot leap over in a single bound.
 I have had a front row seat to a human being saddled with the most pervasive, debilitating, overwhelming challenges at the most vulnerable time of his life, and been floored with his focus, and stamina, endurance, and sheer power of love and will!
 One week it's his speech.
 Next week?
 It's licked.
 Another week it's joint attention.
 Next week "Look!"
 This goes on and on until I internally know they just needed to stick it out.
 He'll stop hitting, I knew.
-Just as soon as we make it clear to him it's a priority, he'll conquer this too.
+Just as soon as we make it clear to him it's a priority.
+He'll conquer this too.

 And he did.

 I'm proud, don't get me wrong.
 Niky is another force that was meant to be.
 It took us 4 years to make Kody.
 It took us one month to make Niky.
 Thank God I'm a lesbian, because Niky's donor was the first sperm to enter this body in 20 years.
 I was terrified of having a baby my whole life, had one moment of desire to make Kody a sibling, and vowed that would be the last try for a while moments after insemination.
 But I didn't need to worry about another try.
 That was it!
-Niky had his wondow and he bounded through.
+Niky had his window and he bounded through.

 And it's been that way ever since.
 With Kody we dreamed of a good report card, and he worked and worked on every single obstacle of the thousands that stood in between.
 One at a time.
 Each in succession.
 One foot in front of the other.